YLAC Policy Collective

 As part of the Collective, you will get the chance to organise, lead, and grow - while receiving curated mentorship from the YLAC team, exclusive access to events, policy opportunities and resources.

-You will also gain recognition for your work on YLAC platforms, priority consideration for upcoming national initiatives, executive leadership certificate, performance-based rewards.
+You will also gain recognition for your work on YLAC platforms, priority consideration for upcoming national initiatives, a certificate recognising your leadership and other performance-based rewards.
 This experience can position you as a changemaker on campus and help build skills and exposure for a strong career.

 3. What will happen in the Policy Collective?